 Make a buttermilk substitute by simply adding vinegar or fresh lemon juice to plain milk.
-For this specific recipe, you’ll add 1 teaspoon vinegar or fresh lemon juice to a scant 1/3 cup milk.
+For this specific recipe, you’ll add 1 teaspoon of vinegar or fresh lemon juice to a scant 1/3 cup milk.
 Let it sit for a minute to curdle, then give it a stir – voila, homemade buttermilk!

 - Homemade pumpkin puree – It is very easy to make homemade pumpkin puree.
 Simply roast a sugar/pie pumpkin – cut the pumpkin into wedges, deseed, & roast at 350 degrees F for up to 1 hour, until the flesh is very tender.
 Scoop the flesh into a food processor & process until smooth.

-- Sweet potato or butternut squash – Both of which provide a similar flavor profile & make for excellent substitutions for pumpkin.
+- Sweet potato or butternut squash – Both of which provide a similar flavor profile & make excellent substitutions for pumpkin.
 ALDI carries both in frozen packets for steaming, so prep couldn’t be easier: Simply steam a package of Simply Nature Organic Sweet Potatoes or Simply Nature Organic Butternut Squash according to package directions, then transfer to a food processor & process until smooth.

-- Mix the dry ingredients.
+- Mix the Dry Ingredients.
 Combine all the dry ingredients in a large mixing bowl & whisk to combine.
 Simple!

-- Mix the wet ingredients.
+- Mix the Wet Ingredients.
 Combine the wet ingredients in a second mixing bowl & whisk to combine.
 Again, simple!

-- Mix the dough.
-Add the wet ingredients to the flour + butter mixture & mix just until combined.
+- Mix the Dough.
+Add the wet ingredients to the flour & butter mixture & mix just until combined.
 The dough will be very loose & shaggy at this point, & that is exactly what we want.

 To ensure the pumpkin buttermilk biscuits are extra flaky, you’ll go through a process of folding the biscuit dough.
 It really couldn’t be easier!